Kull-AG/kull-data/README.md

 ## Other Feature: WrapperDataReader and ObjectDataReader

 For [SQL Bulk Copy](https://docs.microsoft.com/de-de/dotnet/api/system.data.sqlclient.sqlbulkcopy?view=netframework-4.7.2) or other things it can be useful to pass C# Data as a DataReader.
-You can achieve that by using Kull.Data.DataReader.ObjectDataReader.
-If you need to add some columns to a datareader, you can use Kull.Data.DataReader.WrappedDataReader.
+You can achieve that by using `Kull.Data.DataReader.ObjectDataReader`.
+If you need to add some columns to a datareader, you can use `Kull.Data.DataReader.WrappedDataReader`.